hs-1971423-kimjihun/Project_LAB/README.md

 # NextJS and HeroUI Dashboard Template Starter

+> ⚠️ **Beta Feature Notice**
+>
+> This branch provides support for Tailwind CSS v4 and utilizes unreleased HeroUI packages (see [HeroUI PR #4656](https://github.com/heroui-inc/heroui/pull/4656)).
+These changes are experimental and may be subject to breaking changes until the packages are officially released.
+Use this branch at your own risk.

 You can deploy directly to Vercel: [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/import/project?template=https://github.com/Siumauricio/nextui-dashboard-template)

 **V1 Version (Stitches):** [https://v1-nextui-dashboard-template.vercel.app/](https://v1-nextui-dashboard-template.vercel.app/)